aiven/devportal/docs/products/flink/index.rst

 Aiven for Apache Flink beta is powered by the open-source framework Apache Flink, a **distributed processing engine for stateful computations over data streams**.
 It enables you to easily get started with real-time stream processing using SQL.

-With the launch of this service, data pipelines on Aiven now support data processing.
 The service is currently available as a beta release and is intended for **non-production use**.
-We welcome your feedback on the service and feature requests via our support channel.

 Why Flink?